infocareworkshop/serviceorderhub-docs/Data types and structures.md

 ### Originator

-Describes what kind of user performs service order.
+Describes what kind of user initiates the service order.
 Must be either `private`, `registered` or `helpdesk`.

-`private` - the case originator is a person or an organization which doesn’t have any contracts or other ties with the partner;
+`private` - the case originator is a person or an organization which doesn’t have any contracts or other ties with the partner;<br>
-`registered` - an organizational unit within the partner;
+`registered` - an organizational unit within the partner;<br>
-`helpdesk` - partner's centralized helpdesk which gathers support request from all organizational units.
+`helpdesk` - partner's centralized helpdesk which gathers support request from all organizational units and places orders on behalf of them.

-The business rules may be different depending on the originatorType.
+The business rules may be different depending on the originator.

 ### Dimensions